Remgax/Remgax/README.md

 📚 I currently work as an Application Developer at National Széchényi Library.
 I mostly work on back-end development but also have tasks with database management, user support, and support for our integrated library software and systems.

 🔭 I’m currently working on my degree in Computer Science.
 It will be a video game using Unity.
 You can [check it out here.](https://github.com/EKKE-IK-M5APWK/World-of-Eronia)
-Still, a lot to do (and even more to learn), but hopefully it will be finished at the end of 2022.
+Still, a lot to do (and even more to learn), but hopefully it will be finished at the end of 2024.

-Oh... and it will be Open Source!
-So you can use it for whatever and however, you like.
-It will have all the fundamentals as a base for your future game.

 🎓 I’m currently studying at the Eszterházy Catholic University.
 In my last year now.
 Lots of fun technologies, and new perspectives.